pranav1152/pranav1152/README.md

 ### 🧐 More About Me:

-  - 🏛 &nbsp;Currently Studing Computer Science in Pune Institute of Computer Technology.
+  - 🏛 &nbsp;Currently Software Engineer at J P Morgan Chase & Co.
-  - 💻 &nbsp;Currently learning Web Development & Data structures and Algorithms..
+  - 💻 &nbsp;Currently learning Backend Development & Data structures and Algorithms..
-  - 🤝 &nbsp;Open for collaborations in Android Development📱.
+  - 🤝 &nbsp;Open for collaborations in Web Developer 🕸️.
-  - 🎧 &nbsp;  I like **1307 songs accross 98 albums**.
-I have **160 playlists of awesome music.**
+  - 🎧 &nbsp;  I like **980 songs accross 81 albums** and have **110 playlists of awesome music.**
+  - 🌷 &nbsp; I love spending my free time doing **Gardening**.
-  - 💬 &nbsp; Ask me about anything tech related, I am happy to help. :)
+  - 💬 &nbsp; Ask me about anything tech related, I am happy to help :)
   - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/pranavdeshmukh/).

 <!---------------------------------------------------------------------------------------------
 --------------------------------------------Languages And Tools--------------------------------